 Employee personal growth and Learning and Development

-Employees are key to achieving organizational goals especially when the economic is emerging and shifting to more digital after the pandemic.
+Employees are key to achieving organizational goals especially when the economic is challenging and new skills evolving daily.
 According to Deloitte Human Capital Trends survey, 72% of executives identified “the ability of their people to adapt, reskill, and assume new roles” as the most important and second most important to navigate future disruptions.
-Thus, building workforce capability through upskilling, reskilling, and mobility is one of the most crucial actions leaders can take to transform work.
+Thus, building workforce capability through upskilling, reskilling, and mobility is one of the most crucial actions leaders can take to improve performance and bootst employee engagement.

 In this article, we explore what should be included within your employee development strategy and the main benefits of having such a strategy in place.

 Strategies for Employee Development

 Employee development refers to all the initiatives organization can take to improve employees' existing skills and competencies.
 That means formal training, assessment, job experience and interpersonal relationship.

 Personal development is starting to be a strategic topic in organizations big and small.
 It has become obvious that in order to overcome business constraint to grow, they need to introduce more inclusion and diversity into the people development process.
 Not only it allows employees to design specific plan to build the skills and capabilities needed, but it also offers a great avenue to employ more junior people and grow them into specific positions in a cost-effective way.